We all know that we’re supposed to save money — for emergencies, so we can make big purchases without credit cards, and for “the future” in general.

 It’s time to flip that thinking.
-Here are five ways to make saving feel fun, empowering and even a little glam.
+Here are five ways to make saving money fun, empowering and, yes, even a little glam!

 App It Up

-I’m sure you’ve heard the stock advice to “pay yourself first” — that is, have money automatically sucked into a savings account before you ever see it.
+I’m sure you’ve heard the stock advice to “pay yourself first” — that is, have money automatically tucked into a savings account before you ever see it.

 Think of Your Money as Security and Power — and Don’t Let It Go

 For instance, sometimes you go on an awful date.
-If you let someone take you out to a place you can’t really afford (assuming they’ll pay, since they asked), well, you might feel kind of stuck there, as well as beholden to them, which is not a good dynamic.
-If you have reasonable access to emergency funds at all times, you can end a bad date with panache — throw down more than enough cash and walk out.
+If you let someone treat you and take you out to a place you can’t really afford, you might feel kind of, well, “stuck there” to suffer through, which is not a good dynamic.
+But if you’ve got cash reserves on hand, you can end a bad date with panache — throw down more than enough cash, and just walk out.
+Like a boss.

 Of course, we hope that doesn’t happen often.
-But keeping a cushion of cash for security is a way to truly be able to money and reduce our day-to-day financial stress.
-After all, having $100 in the bank lets you feel less stress during every could-have-cost-$100 potential crisis, over and over, until you finally do have a real emergency.
+The point is that keeping a cushion of cash for security is a way to truly be able to money and reduce our day-to-day financial stress.
+After all, having $100 in the bank lets you feel less stress during every this–could-cost-$100 potential crisis, and that’s a wonderful feeling.

 Strategically Stock Up on Necessary Goods

 Essentially, the goal here is that you set up your future self with things you know she’s going to need.
-No one likes making a midnight run for tampons… especially when you know you could have paid half the price if you’d planned ahead.
+Because no one likes making a midnight run for tampons… especially when you know you could have paid half the price if you’d planned ahead.

 Do you covet a genuine Chanel handbag?
-That could set you back thousands of dollars, but if you really want it, it might be something you want to invest in one day.
+Yes, it could set you back thousands of dollars, but if you really want it, it might be something you want to invest in one day.

-When you have the money, ask if you really want to buy that bag.
-Probably not that much, right?
+Once you have the money saved up, ask yourself you really want to buy the bag after all… Probably not that much, right?
 Because a lot of the value of the bag is knowing that you’re the kind of person who could buy a Chanel handbag if she wanted to.
 And you could!
-But over the years that you’ve been saving, you now find that you’ve grown wise, and instead of actually buying it, you’re going to keep Pinterest in one tab and your bank balance in another tab and toggle back and forth and maybe open a $16 bottle of champagne.
+But over the years that you’ve been saving, you now find that you’ve grown wise, and instead of actually buying it, you’re instead going to make an actual investment in your future, and maybe open a $16 bottle of champagne.

-Eventually, you’ll have, say, $20,000 in that account, and then you can look at that Pinterest board and see what $20,000 looks like for someone with your excellent taste.
-Except you still have the $20,000.
-You can have your Chanel and eat it, too.
+Eventually, you’ll have, say, $20,000 in that account, and then you can look back at social media and see all of the luxury goods you could afford with that money… Except you still have the $20,000.